-Trains bring drinking water to flooded southern Indian state
+800,000 displaced in flooding in southern Indian state

 - British Columbia declares state of emergency over wildfires

-More than 1,000 people have died in seven Indian states since the start of this year’s monsoon season, including 324 in Kerala.
+At least 250 people have died in the flooding in a little over a week, with 31 others missing, according to Kurian.
+More than 1,000 people have died in flooding in seven Indian states since the start of the monsoon season, including over 350 in Kerala.